jpgoldberg/jpg-website/content/post/what-python-doesnt-teach/index.md

 {{< /epigraph >}}

-When you first learn to program with a particular particular language you are learning two things (amoung others):
+When you first learn to program with a particular particular language you are learning two things (among others):

 1. How to program;
 2. How to use that specific programming language for programming.